 We will travel by bus to the ruins at Kaiserpfalz in Ingelheim, one of the few places Hildegard would have visited still existing.
 In the afternoon we will visit the beautiful Cistercian Abbey Kloster Eberbach, founded during Hildegard's lifetime and where they filmed many scenes for the Hildegard movie “Vision”).
 We will also see parts of the beautiful medieval Middle-Rhine-Valley.

 Sunday, September 16, 2018: Sabbath, Silence, and Solitude

 A day where you are invited to tend to the inner rhythms of your heart and nourish yourself with the gift of Sabbath rest, time spent in silence and solitude, and an opportunity for reflection and integration of what we have experienced so far.
 We begin and end the day with a group reflection and ritual.

 To celebrate her Feast Day we will join in celebration with Hildegard's present-day community of sisters and the town of Rudesheim and Eibingen where a procession with her relics through the street is held.
 We will participate in a special Vespers service at the Abbey.

-Through the arts we will reflect on our experience together and how we might bring the gift of Hildegard's greening power back to our everyday lives and communities.
+Through the arts we will also reflect on our experience of the whole pilgrimage and how we might bring the gift of Hildegard's greening power back to our everyday lives and communities.
 Our day will close with a final ritual to celebrate and integrate our time together.